SsnehaRao/Cont_max_water/Readme.md

 Return the maximum amount of water a container can store.

-Notice that you may not slant the container.
+Notice that you may not slant the container.<br>
 Example 1:
 Input: height = [1,8,6,2,5,4,8,3,7]
 Output: 49